 (+) If your child is especially curious to learn how waves are formed, click here.

 Lesson 4: Let’s practice our greater than/less than skills with this shell activity.
 Print (and laminate for future use) and cut into strips so you only work with one strip at a time.
-Use your sea shells to make this activity hands-on.
-Do a few today and keep some for later in the week.
+You can also use your sea shells to make this activity hands-on.
+Do a few strips today and keep some for later in the week.

 Activity 1: Chicka Chicka Boom Boom…will there be enough room—for all the letters we will play with today?!
 This board game based on the book will be a great way to practice letter names and their sounds.